griffan113/maza-system-backend/README.md

   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo_text.svg" width="320" alt="Nest Logo" /></a>
 </p>

-# Orders

 **RF**

 - [ ] The user should be able to create a new order of service
 - [ ] The user should be able to list all orders
 - [ ] The user should be able to update an existing order
 - [ ] The user should be able to delete an order
-- [ ] The user should be able to filter all orders with CPF/CNPJ, name, etc
+- [ ] The user should be able to filter all orders.
+- [ ] The CPF or CNPJ must be valid
+- [ ] The user should be able to choose if the type of person is legal or physical

 **RNF**